sydcanem/bootstrap-contextmenu/README.md

 Bootstrap Context Menu
 ======================

+#This project is unmaintained.
+Please use the alternative https://github.com/swisnl/jQuery-contextMenu.

+I have an issue with the plugin but I would still like to use it.

+-- Please fork the project and do your fixes.

+Where can I get support if can't fix some issue?

+-- You can check the issues page or pull request page if someone has a fix for your problem and merge it with your fork.

+I still can't find fixes of my issues.

+-- Get plenty of sleep. :)

-A context menu extension of Bootstrap made for everyone's convenience.
+## A context menu extension of Bootstrap made for everyone's convenience.

 See a [demo page] [id].
 [id]:http://sydcanem.github.io/bootstrap-contextmenu/